Andrew Phang

-Andrew Phang Boon Leong PJG (born 15 December 1957) is a Singaporean judge in the Supreme Court, currently sitting as a Senior Judge.
+Andrew Phang Boon Leong PJG (born 15 December 1957) is a Singaporean judge in the Supreme Court, currently sitting as a senior judge.

 Early life and education

-Phang was born in 1957 in Singapore.
-Phang received his Bachelor of Laws (first class honours) from the University of Singapore in 1982, before earning his Master of Laws and Doctor of Juridical Science from Harvard Law School in 1984 and 1988 respectively.
+Born in 1957 in Singapore, Phang received his Bachelor of Laws (first class honours) from the University of Singapore in 1982, before earning his Master of Laws and Doctor of Juridical Science from Harvard Law School in 1984 and 1988 respectively.

 Career

 Legal academic

-Between 1982 and 2000, Phang taught at the National University of Singapore Faculty of Law, and was appointed Professor of Law in 1999.
-He was appointed Professor of Law at the Singapore Management University (SMU) in 2000, and made Chairman of the Department of Law at SMU's Lee Kong Chian School of Business in 2001.
+Between 1982 and 2000, Phang taught at the National University of Singapore Faculty of Law, and was appointed professor of Law in 1999.
+He was appointed professor of Law at the Singapore Management University (SMU) in 2000, and made chairman of the Department of Law at SMU's Lee Kong Chian School of Business in 2001.

 In 2004, together with Tan Cheng Han, he was one of the first two legal academics in Singapore to be conferred the title of senior counsel.
 He is presently a Distinguished Professor of Law at the Yong Pung How School of Law and is also a visiting professor at the University of Reading.

 Supreme Court

 Phang was appointed Judicial Commissioner in January 2005, Judge of the High Court in December 2005, and Judge of Appeal on 28 February 2006.
 At 48 years old, he was the youngest person to have been appointed a Judge of Appeal.

 He is one of the leading authorities in contract law in Singapore and the Commonwealth.
 He was appointed vice-president of the Court of Appeal with effect from 28 September 2017 following his predecessor Chao Hick Tin's retirement.

-Phang retired as a Justice of the Court of Appeal on his 65th birthday on 15 December 2022.
-He was subsequently appointed as a Senior Judge, and, was, in November 2023, honoured by NUS for his contributions to the legal profession.
+Phang retired as a justice of the Court of Appeal on his 65th birthday, 15 December 2022.
+He was subsequently appointed as a senior judge.

+In November 2023, he was honoured by NUS for his contributions to the legal profession.
 He has authored over 260 publications and 400 judgments.
 He has been described as a "legal legend and giant."

 On 11 April 2024, Phang published a book on former Chief Justice Yong Pung How, a book launched by then Prime Minister Lee Hsien Loong.